Historic center of Mexico City: Notable sites west of the Zocalo

 The Torre Latinoamericana - This is one of the best-known skyscrapers in Latin America.
-It was begun in 1948 and completed in 1956 and is 182 meters tall, antennae included.
+It was begun in 1948 and completed in 1956 and stands at a height of 182 m, antennae included.
 It is located on the corner of Eje Central and Juarez Streets.
 It was the tallest tower in Mexico prior to the construction of Torre Pemex.
 The building has survived two major earthquakes since it was built, one in 1957 and the other in 1985.

 The Museo Nacional de Arte (MUNAL) is the Mexican National Art Museum, housed in a neoclassical building at No. 8 Tacuba, Colonia Centro.
 It houses a collection representing the history of Mexican art from the late pre-Hispanic era to the early 20th century.
 It is recognizable by Manuel Tolsá's large equestrian statue of Charles IV of Spain who was the monarch just before Mexico gained its Independence.
 It was originally in the Zocalo but it was moved to several locations, not out of deference to the king but rather to conserve a piece of art, according to the plaque at the base.
 It arrived to its final location in 1979.

 The Palacio de Correos de Mexico (Postal Palace of Mexico City) also known as the "Correo Mayor" (Main Post Office) is located on the Eje Central (Lázaro Cárdenas) near the Palacio de Bellas Artes.
 It is an early 20th-century building built in the style of an Italian Renaissance palace.
 It was designed by Italian Adamo Boari, who also designed part of the Palacio de Bellas Artes across the street.